Discover the future of Waterloo Greenway

 4th St. to Lady Bird Lake

 Waterloo Greenway is a 1.5-mile park system with the power to bring the entire Austin community together.
 Once complete, the project will include 35 acres of connected green space made possible through a significant public-private partnership with the City of Austin.
-The opening of Waterloo Park and Moody Amphitheater in 2021 marked the first phase of Waterloo Greenway.
-Construction on Phase II: The Confluence begins this spring, representing the next step toward completing the park system.
+The opening of Waterloo Park and Moody Amphitheater in August 2021 marked the first phase of Waterloo Greenway.
+Construction on Phase II: The Confluence began May 2023 and will open to the public in mid-2026, representing the next step toward completing the park system.

 Significant environmental restoration at The Confluence will recreate a thriving ecosystem, with a resilient landscape to clean and manage stormwater runoff, in partnership with the Watershed Protection and Parks and Recreation Departments.
 Eroded, fallen creek banks showing the effects of historic flood events will be reconstructed – building upon the Waller Creek Flood Control Tunnel’s capacity for flood mitigation.